New Issues, New Approaches, New Negotiators

 The instruction team features world-leading experts in negotiation and conflict resolution, labor-management partnerships, high-performance work systems, equity and fair treatment at work, labor and employment law.
 The program features interactive exercises, practical worksheets, and keynote talks (each with dialogue sessions):

-- “Collective Bargaining as a Transformational Social Institution” by Joel Cutcher-Gershenfeld, Brandeis University
+• “Collective Bargaining as an Engine of Innovation” by Joel Cutcher-Gershenfeld, Brandeis University

 Upcoming Sessions: